Peter-Massarello/Massarel_3/README.md

 # BUGS AND NOTES
 -------------------------------------------------------------------------------

-- The main bug I found was that the program never fully quits by itself.
-Even after all the consumers have consumed and died, the program just halts.
-I will try and fix this but as of right now, once the consumers are all dead, you have to use the ctrl C function to quit.
+- Any number above 18 given for either producer or consumer will not let the program exit properly and you have to rely on ctrl-c.

 - I used a source to help with the semaphore creation, code from there is pretty much replicated in my source code.